Riverbank Precinct Pedestrian Bridge

 • 3000 unique glass panels

-• World's first bridge to use a bespoke cassette system over entire soffit
+• World's first bridge to use a bespoke cassette system over the entire soffit

-Designed and constructed by McConnell DOwell, the Riverbank Pedestrian Bridge is a unique and highly architectural structure – a curved, sloping, asymmetrical, post tensioned concrete bridge clad in sleek white glass, located in the heart of Adelaide’s arts precinct.
+We designed and constructed the Riverbank Pedestrian Bridge - a unique and highly architectural structure located in the heart of Adelaide’s arts precinct.

-Boasting a number of Australian and international ‘firsts’, the bridge has quickly become one of Adelaide’s most iconic structures.
-The scope of works also included an upgrade to parts of the Adelaide Festival Centre as well as upgrades to War Memorial Drive and Festival Drive.
+Boasting several Australian and international ‘firsts’, the bridge has quickly become one of Adelaide’s most iconic structures.

-Extraordinary consideration was given to fabrication and construction methods; each element of the main bridge structure was modelled in 3D, ensuring that every corner, level change and interface was drawn, understood and error-checked so that construction proceeded seamlessly.
+Careful consideration was given to our fabrication and construction methods.
+Each element of the main bridge structure was modeled in 3D, ensuring that every corner, level change, and interface was drawn, understood, and error-checked so that construction proceeded seamlessly.

 Project Gallery